 Employees may be eligible to withdraw up to the full amount of employee contributions prior to termination of employment upon attainment of age 59 ½.
 Hardship withdrawals are permitted under certain circumstances if the employee provides documentation of an immediate and heavy financial need.
 Hardship withdrawals are limited to employee contributions only.
 Upon attainment of age 70 ½, employees may request a distribution from their employer contribution account.
 This distribution is limited to the required minimum distribution amount.

 Spousal approval is required for all in-service distributions.
 In-service distribution requests are subject to Plan Administrator and investment company approval.
 All distributions are subject to federal taxes and early withdrawal penalties.

-Loans are available with TIAA-CREF and Vanguard.
+The plan permits loans which are repaid through payroll deduction.
 The minimum loan amount is $1,000 and the maximum loan amount is the lesser of 50% of the employee’s account balance or $50,000.
-Employees must apply for the loan directly with TIAA-CREF and/or Vanguard.
-The investment company will provide the terms of the loan, for example, fees, interest rates, and repayment periods.
+Employees must apply for the loan directly with TIAA-CREF.
+TIAA-CREF will provide the terms of the loan, for example, fees, interest rates, and repayment periods.
 A participant may have 2 loans outstanding from the plan at any given time.
-Vanguard requires loan repayment through payroll deduction.
-Employees with TIAA-CREF loans may set up automatic payments from their personal checking or savings accounts.

 Upon termination of employment, employees may request a distribution from the plan.
 Terminated employees may also request a rollover to another employer plan or an individual retirement account.
 Terminated employees may also leave their account in the plan.